 Common features of four-fold yoga

-The union of Prana and Apana is known as the four-fold yoga.
+The union of Prana and Apana is known as four-fold yoga.
 These words of Siva are precise and could not be otherwise.
 The goal of yoga is reached by gradual practice only and not otherwise.

 If the body ceases to exist before getting mastery over yoga, with the latent impressions left by the experiences of the previous birth, he will get another body.
 By the influence of virtuosity accrued during the previous births and the grace of the Guru, he will attain success.

-The importance of Practice
+The Importance of Practice

 There is one doctrine known as Kaaka-Mata (wherein Lord Maheswara has control over Maya).
 There is yet another doctrine beyond Kaaka-Mata.
 That is Abyasa-yoga.
 (Yoga attained by practical techniques).
 Liberation is achieved only through that and not by any means.